marcioAlmada/yay/README.md

 # Conclusion

-No conclusions.
-This is just an experiment about how a high level pre processor DSL can be designed using parser combinators.
+For now this is an experiment about how to build a high level preprocessor DSL using parser combinators on a languages like PHP.
+Why?

+PHP is very far from being [homoiconic](https://en.wikipedia.org/wiki/Homoiconicity) and therefore requires complex deterministic parsing and a big AST implementation with a node visitor API to modify source code - and in the end, you're not even able to easily process unknown syntax `¯\_(⊙_ʖ⊙)_/¯`.

+That's why this project was born.
+It was also part of the challenge:

+0. Create a minimalistic architecture that exposes a subset of the internal components, that power the preprocessor itself, to the user DSL.
+0. Create parser combinators with decent error reporting and grammar invalidation, because of 1

 ## Copyright